 A Pale Night in Pittsburgh

-a young girl smiling and posing for the camera“Tech guy” Kip Polley laughs when asked what his official title is at ScareHouse.
+“Tech guy” Kip Polley laughs when asked what his official title is at ScareHouse.

 “That’s funny.
 I don’t officially work at ScareHouse.
 I actually live in St. Louis.
 I don’t know what you’d call me.”

-Talk about the ultimate mystery from the man behind the Stalked By A Killer escape room
+Talk about the ultimate mystery from the man behind the Stalked By A Killer escape room.

 Polley, who owns the Pale Night Productions prop and effects business, mostly gets into the tech nitty-gritty of making ScareHouse projects hit their targets, and 2020 was one of the busiest for Polley when it came to meeting deadlines.